 Contracts of Difference (hereinafter referred as “CFDs”) are leveraged products that incur a high level of risk and a small adverse market movement may expose the client to lose the entire invested capital.
+75% of retail investor accounts lose money when trading CFDs with Credit Financier Invest (CFI) Ltd. You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
 The possibility exists that you (the “Client” or the “Customer”) could sustain a loss in excess of your deposited funds even if a stop loss is used and therefore, you should not speculate with capital that you cannot afford to lose while being aware of trading risks.
 Please note that, if you are a retail client, you cannot lose more than the balance on your Trading Account, i.e. you cannot be left in debt to Credit Financier Invest (CFI) Ltd.

 Credit Financier Invest (CFI) Ltd, previously CFI Markets Ltd (hereinafter referred as “CFI” or “the Company” or “us”), provides general information that does not take into account your objectives, financial situation or needs.
 The content of this website must not be interpreted as personal advice.
 Please ensure that you fully understand the risks involved and seek independent advice if necessary.